-Kaufman was first settled in 1840 by 40 families led by Dr. William P. King of Mississippi, who purchased land and built a fort on a hilltop that overlooked his new home.
-The area became known as Kings Fort, and grew into the town of Kingsboro.
-In 1848, the town was part of the land taken from Henderson County to establish Kaufman County, and the town took on this name when it became the county seat.
+Kaufman was first settled in 1840 by 40 families led by Dr. William P. King of Mississippi.
+The area became known as Kings Fort and grew into the town of Kingsboro.
+In 1848, the town was part of the land taken from Henderson County to establish Kaufman County, and the town took this name when it became the county seat.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive

 Don't show this message again.